psidh/psidh/README.md

 Welcome to my Repository of my GitHub Profile which are easy to understand and use!

-# THE NAMES OF THE REPOSITORIES FOLLOWS THE BELOW CRITERION
+# THE NAMES OF THE REPOSITORIES FOLLOW THE BELOW CRITERION
   - The first number denotes the serial number of the program recently published
   - The first letter denotes the majority language used in the program
   - The number after that denotes the serial number of the program written in that particular language